kaugesaar/time-suggest/readme.md

 ```

 ### Template
-You can customize the snippet/output template with the help of two variables.
-The default template looks like this, you'll figure it out.
+Customize the snippet/output template using two variables.
+The default template is as follows, and you can modify it as needed:

 ```
 Would {{duration}} min work during any of these times?